-These tests help us to understand each child’s potential and identify any barriers to learning that they may have.
-We can then put in place the right support to help them to overcome these barriers to learning.
+These screeners help us to understand each child’s potential and identify any barriers to learning that they may have.
+We use our best endeavours to put in place the right support to help them to overcome these barriers to learning.

 All teachers use a range of differentiation, modification and adaptation techniques to assist students within lessons, and this support is often enough to enable students to make the expected progress.

 Further support is then available through extra lessons with teachers, often during enrichment time, to boost their learning further.
 Subject teachers and Heads of subject will discuss each child’s progress with parents/carers.

 Students who are felt to be in need of a higher level of support, will be assessed and supported by our pastoral, Pupil Premium or SEND teams.